Ren-Mingyang/Ren-Mingyang.github.io/_pages/about.md

 ---

 Postdoctoral Fellow
-Department of Statistics
-The Chinese University of Hong Kong
+Department of Statistics, The Chinese University of Hong Kong

 ## Educations
 - Sep.
 2017 - Jul.
 2022,  Ph.D. in *Mathematical Statistics*